Pei Wei (Jin dynasty): During Empress Jia's regency

 Although Pei Wei was on good terms with Empress Jia, he was increasingly concerned with her deteriorating behaviour.
 Both Jia Mo and Zhang Hua felt the same as well, and the three men collaborated to deal with the problem.
 Zhang Hua and Jia Mo were worried that if the Empress remained in power, disaster was bound to happen to them and the court.
 Pei Wei suggest that they wait for a pretext, as many officials in the palace were comfortable with how the regime was doing.
 In the end, Zhang Hua suggested that Jia Mo and Pei Wei, being the close to the Empress, attempt to inform the Empress and the others to be wary.
 Pei Wei did his part by convincing Empress Jia's mother, Guo Huai to advise her daughter to treat Sima Yu kindly, while Jia Mo personally warned Empress Jia.
 However, the plan failed, as Empress Jia refused to listen to either Guo Huai or Jia Mo, and Jia Mo would die in 299.

 In August 299, Pei Wei was made Supervisor of the Masters of Writing.
 Although Pei Wei often refused new positions, he was also afraid of losing the ones that he had.
 Due to the death of Jia Mo, Pei Wei was assigned to handle affairs below the gates.
 Pei Wei tried to refuse this by submitting a petition expressing concern that appointing another family member in place of Jia Mo would appear selfish.
 However, his petition was rejected.
 Even so, under his new office, Pei Wei pushed for penal reforms together with Liu Song.

 Sima Yu affair and death

 On February 6, 300, Sima Yu was falsely accused of plotting to go against his father after he was tricked into writing a threatening edict.
 Both Zhang Hua and Pei Wei were in disbelief when they heard of this.
 Pei Wei in particular asked for the edict to be verified thoroughly, so Empress Jia presented Sima Yu's letters for the court ministers to compare with.
 Even after close inspection, many were too afraid to point out the differences in writing (Sima Yu had written the edict in a drunken state, so Empress Jia had to edit some unfinished words).
-Sima Yu was demoted to a commoner, but on April 27, Empress Jia, at the advice of the Prince of Zhao, Sima Lun, had the former Crown Prince forced to commit suicide.
+Sima Yu was demoted to a commoner, but on April 27, Empress Jia, at the advice of the Prince of Zhao, Sima Lun, had the former Crown Prince assassinated.